hongshin/DataStructures/README.md

 This assignment asks you to implement a doubly linked list that can contain data elemetns of an arbitrary type (generic list) in certain order (sorted list).

-Read the header file `gdlist.h` and the test code `main.c` carefully to understsand the expected behaviors of the `gdlist` functions.
-And then write down the bodies of the functions in `gdlist.c`.
-Note that you are not allowed to modify `gdlist.h` and `main.c`.
+Read the header file `slist.h` and the test code `main.c` carefully to understsand the expected behaviors of the `slist` functions.
+And then write down the bodies of the functions in `slist.c`.
+Note that you are not allowed to modify `slist.h` and `main.c`.

-One important requirement is that you must write `gdlist_merge` such that its time complexity must be a Big-O of the total number of elements.
+One important requirement is that you must write `slist_merge` such that its time complexity must be a Big-O of the total number of elements.

 Submit `gdlist.c` to HDLMS by 9 PM, 31 Mar (Fri).
 No late submission will be accepted.